vindarel/lisp-journey/content/gray-streams.md

   functions that use this convention can only return a character or integer as a stream element, so there is no possibility of ambiguity.

-  Functions STREAM-LINE-COLUMN, STREAM-START-LINE-P, and STREAM-ADVANCE-TO-COLUMN may appear to be a reincarnation of the defeated proposal STREAM-INFO, but the motivation here is different.
+  Functions `stream-line-column`, `stream-start-line-p`, and `stream-advance-to-column` may appear to be a reincarnation of the defeated proposal `stream-info`, but the motivation here is different.
-  This interface needs to be defined if user-defined streams are to be able to be used by PPRINT and FORMAT ~T, which could be viewed as a separate question from whether the user can call then on system-defined streams.
+  This interface needs to be defined if user-defined streams are to be able to be used by `pprint` and FORMAT ~T, which could be viewed as a separate question from whether the user can call then on system-defined streams.

 Current practice:

-  No one currently supports exactly this proposal, but this is very similar to the stream interface used in CLUE.
+  No one currently supports exactly this proposal, but this is very similar to the stream interface used in `clue`.

   On descendants of the MIT Lisp Machine, streams can be implemented by users as either flavors, with methods to accept the various